WenjieZ/2019-nCoV/README.md

 #### 2020-01-24
 Up to noon, a total of 14 cities in Hubei provincee would be brought into the quarantine zone.
 35 million people are concerned.

+#### 2020-01-30
+The COVID-19 epidemic was declared a Public Health Emergency of International Concern (PHEIC) by WHO

 #### 2020-02-04
 Huoshen Montain Hospital accepted the first patient

 #### 2020-02-05
 Wuhan FireEye labortory

 FangCang Hospital

+## Statistics
+- Wuhan International Airport has a catchment population of 19 million individuals